 Key Concepts in Federalism

-• Concurrent Powers: Powers shared by both state and federal governments, such as taxation.
+• Concurrent Powers: Powers shared by both state and federal governments, such as taxation, borrowing money, and establishing courts.
+When both levels exercise concurrent powers, conflicts can arise, typically resolved by the Supremacy Clause.

 Supreme Court Cases Shaping Federalism